SimonSnider/RedPanda/README.md

 <h2 id="runningSection">Running</h2>

 ### Default Mode
-To run RED in the default mode use the following command:
+To run RED PANDA in the default mode use the following command:
 <b>

 ```
-python3 modules/PANDARED.py
+python3 panda_red/PANDARED.py <arguments>
 ```

 </b>
-All arguments and system settings will be prompted after running the command.
-<br><br/>
+The following arguments must be specified on the command line:

+* Name
+* Architecture
+* Instruction Source
+* Instruction Iterations
+* Analysis Model
+* Output Model

 ### Config Mode
 Sometimes it is useful to leverage the same settings over the course of multiple runs of RED without needing to input the same settings on command line each time.
 When this functionality is desired, you can use the RED configurable mode to accomplish it.
 Said mode is initialized as follows: